Updated for the 2022 AMCAS Application

 Here is the Institutional Action example essay altogether:

 I received a noise violation my second week in college.
-My roommate and I invited some friends we met in class back to our room to get to know each other.
+My roommate and I invited some friends we met in class back to our room.
 Suddenly there was a knock on the door; it was the Resident Assistant there to inform us that we were disturbing some of our neighbors.
-We had undeniably been loud.
-We were written up for the incident.
-I felt bad for disturbing others and worse for being selfish.
-The next day I apologized to each of my neighbors.
+We had undeniably been loud and were written up for the incident.
+I felt bad for disturbing others on my floor and made sure to apologize to them the next day.
 Reflecting on my experience, I am sorry it happened but grateful for the growth I have since made.
 I am not the same person I was in my first year of college.
-In addition to no other incidents or violations, in the years since, I have gone on to serve as co-captain of the swimming team, TA for two general chemistry labs, and an afterschool tutor at an under-resourced elementary school.
+In addition to no other incidents or violations, in the years since, I have gone on to serve as co-captain of the swimming team, TA for two general chemistry labs, and an after-school tutor at an under-resourced elementary school.
 As I look to medical school and beyond, I will continue to grow and make a positive difference in my community.

 Now that you have read through this post, you should have a good idea of how to report an Institutional Action.